yunbinmo/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

 Clears all entries from the Mr. Agent.
+Use with caution.

 Format: `clear`